PromptWeb Logo

 12 min read

-GPT-5.2 vs Gemini 3 Pro for Web Development: Which AI Generates Better UI Code?
+GPT-5.5 vs Gemini 3.1 Pro for Web Development: Which AI Generates Better UI Code?

-December 2025 marks a turning point in the AI coding wars.
-OpenAI just dropped GPT-5.2 on December 11th, while Google's Gemini 3 Pro has been dominating benchmarks since November.
+The AI coding wars have reached a turning point.
+OpenAI recently released GPT-5.5, while Google's Gemini 3.1 Pro has been dominating recent benchmarks.
 For developers generating UI code—React components, landing pages, dashboards—which model actually delivers better results?
 We put them head-to-head.

 Both models represent a massive leap from their predecessors.
 Here's what you're working with: